rackerlabs/technical-blog/_posts/2019-08-02-ABAP-programming-approach-to-writing-testable-code.md

   endmethod.
 ```

-Finally, you can check that the object instruments has a guitar by using the
+Finally, you can check that the object instruments have a guitar by using the
 following method.
-This represents helper method for `Then` part of BDD.
+This check represents the helper method for the `Then` part of BDD.

 ```
 method then_instruments_has_guitar.